 Building Muscles: How Much Protein Should You Have

 Protein is a vital nutrient, which is present in every cell of our body and is responsible for cell growth and regeneration.
-It is required for providing structure to the body, as well as for building muscles, production of enzymes, regulating hormones, enhancing metabolism, strengthening the immune system, and balancing the body’s fluids.
+It helps provide structure to the body, as well as for building muscles, production of enzymes, regulating hormones, enhancing metabolism, strengthening the immune system, and balancing the body’s fluids.

 When it comes to building muscles, resistance or strength training along with eating well is key.
-Training results in muscle breakdown in the form of micro-tears, which need to be repaired with the help of amino acids present in protein.
+Training results in muscle breakdown in the form of micro-tears, which need to undergo repair with the help of amino acids present in the protein.
 Amino acids are responsible for muscle protein synthesis (MPS), which is the process of building muscle mass.
 MPS helps build muscle (hypertrophy) and increase strength when muscle synthesis is more than muscle breakdown.

 Protein food sources are classified as complete or incomplete, according to the amino acids present in them.

 Complete or higher quality proteins come from foods that contain all the essential amino acids in the quantity required to promote tissue growth and repair.
 These mostly come from animal sources like eggs, chicken, beef, milk, and so on.

 Incomplete protein lacks in one or more essential amino acids, and is generally found in non-animal sources like dals and pulses, cereals, etc.